 At Annely Juda Fine Art in London, concurrent with the drawing retrospective at the National Portrait Gallery, the show David Hockney: Video Brings Its Time to You, You Bring Your Time to Paintings and Drawings presents his diverse production across various media over the past decade.
 It includes recent portraits of Margaret Hockney, the artist’s sister; Scarlett Clark, the granddaughter of Celia Birtwell; and musician friends including Ed Sheeran and Bruno Mars.
 Two video works, Woldgate Woods, Winter (2010) and Seven Yorkshire Landscapes (2011)—shot using multiple cameras on a moving vehicle—fill the gallery with multiscreen views of the English countryside as a changing landscape.
 The show also features several of Hockney’s 2018 photographic drawings, made as composite arrangements of various sitters in his Los Angeles studio.

-- David Hockney: Video Brings Its Time to You, You Bring Your Time to Paintings and Drawings, Annely Juda Fine Art, London (Feb 28– July 31); catalogue.
+- David Hockney: Video Brings its Time to You, You Bring your Time to Paintings and Drawings, Annely Juda Fine Art, London (Feb 27–Jul 31).

 - David Hockney: Drawing from Life, National Portrait Gallery, London, UK (Feb 27–Jun 28); catalogue.